 How to apply

 Please provide a copy of any child protection training you've completed within the last three years.
-If you haven't completed any child protection training you'll need to complete the Barnsley Safeguarding Children’s Board learning course prior to the processing of your application; there may be a charge for this of £10.
-Contact us on (01226) 773580 to arrange this training.
+If you haven't completed any child protection training you'll need to complete the Barnsley Safeguarding Children Partnership's learning course.

-You'll need to provide two personal referees (one who is able to evidence your successful working with children in either a professional or a voluntary capacity, and one who has known you in a personal capacity for over two years – excluding family members).
+You'll need to provide two personal referees.
+One who is able to evidence your successful working with children in either a professional or a voluntary capacity.
+Then another one who has known you in a personal capacity for over two years – excluding family members.

 Any applications received after 3.30pm will be acknowledged the next working day.

 How much it costs for a chaperone licence

 There's a charge for a volunteer chaperone licence of £9.95.

 The licence to become a professional chaperone costs £44.40.